calebsmth54/calebsmth54.github/resume.md

 ## Profile
-A self-taught game programmer looking to grow as a developer by working with and learning from a team of experienced developers.
+A self-taught game programmer looking to grow as a developer by working with and learning from a team of veteran developers.

 ## Skills
 **Languages:**  Strong Knowledge of C++,  Java,  Javascript,  C# familiarity

-**Tools:**  Microsoft Visual Studio,  Perforce,  Jira,  Unreal Editor,  Source Engine,
+**Tools:**  Microsoft Visual Studio,  Perforce,  Jira,  Unreal Editor,  Source Engine

 **Misc:**  Team Leadership,  3D Math,  Filmmaking